ShyronVenubiar/c_console_games/snakes_and_ladders/README.md

 - Debugging more complex processes

 Even though many things wourld be structured differently (and more modularly) today, this project shows well how I approached larger tasks.

+---

+## Project Structure
+The entire game is contained in a single main.c file, as it was one of my early projects.
+This was perfectly fine for the learning phase at the time - and I am deliberately leaving it that way to show the development status authentically.
+This project has deliberately not been refactored or modernized.